 TPS is a transitional housing shelter; residents are permitted to live at TPS for a duration of up to 18 months as long as residents continue to make identifiable progress toward their mutually-established independent living goals.

 Yes, please!
 If you are interested in hosting a fundraiser for TPS, please contact us.
 Please provide background/biographical information about the organization and/or individuals intending to host the fundraiser, your vision and some details about the fundraising event.
 Thanks in advance for your interest in supporting TPS!

 Yes, however the only clothing items we can accept are new socks, new winter hats, gloves and scarves.
-At times, we accept gently used winter coats, and clean blankets/comforters.
 We cannot accept any other clothing donations.